alexei-matveev/grinder/grinder-clj/README.md

 On the other hand if you start it like this:

+    java -classpath $(lein classpath) net.grinder.Console

+or like this

     java -classpath $(lein classpath) grinder_clj.core Console

 you will  get the "No X11  DISPLAY variable was set"  error.
 There is